Creating online real estate courses is a brilliant way for real estate agents and brokers to supplement their commission-based income!

 You need to think about things like:

-- how will users pay for my course?
+- How will users pay for my course?

-- how will they be able to access the course?
+- How will they be able to access the course?

-- will the user experience reflect your level of quality?
+- Will the user experience reflect your level of quality?

-- how much will this course hosting cost?
+- How much will this course hosting cost?

-- which media are supported by the platform?
+- Which media are supported by the platform?

-- can your platform accept pre-enrollment before your course is launched?
+- Can your platform accept pre-enrollment before your course is launched?

 So what are your options?